mt-mods/led_marquee/README.md

 * 153-156: explosion/splat
 * 157-159: smileys

+If a string is prefixed with character code 255, it is treated as UTF-8 and passed through a simple translation function.
+Only characters with codes greater than 159 are altered; normal ASCII text, color codes, control codes, and the above symbols are passed through unchanged.
+Note that in this mode, a character code over 159 is treated as the first byte of a two-byte symbol.

 The panels also respond to these control messages: the keywords "off", "colon" and "period" translate to a blank space, ":", and ".", respectively (they're leftover from the nixie tubes fork, but might be useful anyway)